offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 * functional objects, 3 to 4 walls will enhance structural strength and durability.
 * decorative objects, 2 walls are sufficient to save material and improve print efficiency.

 The number of solid layers for the top of the object is set through the parameter **Strength** → **Top/bottom shells** → **Top shell layers**.
-The thickness_LAYER of the top shell should approximately match the !!thickness!! of the walls.
+The thickness_LH of the top shell should approximately match the !!thickness!! of the walls.
 For example, if the !!thickness!! of 5 walls comes out to 5mm, then the number of top shell layers should approximately come out to 5mm as well.

 ```{note}
 Prior to the top shell is the infill material.
 The infill material almost always has gaps, and so the that first shell layer is bridging all those gaps.